MY CYCLE: Dancer & Choreographer Vanessa Marian

 On periods and relationships...

 My partner gets queasy around blood but makes the extra effort not to show it when I talk about periods.
 He knows that makes him a bad feminist/ally.
-Aside from that, there have been a few horrendous occasions of deep, guttural stabbing pains and it's endearing to feel him sort of flip flop helplessly back-of-shot with words of affirmation and fresh mugs of tea.
+Aside from that, there have been a few horrendous occasions of deep, guttural stabbing pains, and it's endearing to feel him sort of flip-flop helplessly back-of-shot with words of affirmation and fresh mugs of tea.

-On practising self-care during my cycle...
+On practicing self-care during my cycle...

 Photo by Gadir Rajab, Jess Cochrane